 - 2 Aquatypes which are machines invented, created and manufactured in France.
-They make it possible to produce big series of drawings with bright colours using 9 stencils.
-They made it possible to replace hand stencils, in order to reduce the difficult working conditions and to increase productivity.
+They make possible the production of big series of drawings with bright colours using 9 stencils.
+It is possible to replace hand stencils in order to reduce the difficult working conditions and to increase productivity.
 These machines were presented at the Universal Exhibition in Paris in 1901 and were acquired around 1902 by the printing workshop –Imagerie d’Épinal.
 Today, there are two of them in the workshop which are classified as immovable monuments of Historic Interest.
 One belongs to the Town of Épinal and the other to the County Council.

-- 1 Heidelberg (or printing press), which consists of printing texts or illustrations on paper by exerting strong pressure on all the characters to be inked onto the print.
+- 1 Heidelberg (or printing press), which consists of printing texts or illustrations on paper by exerting strong pressure for all the characters to be inked onto the print.